LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

 The `calls` array stores the subset of variables that require a pullback.
 Because the IR is a dictionary - `ir[Variable(i)]` returns statement `i` - this creates a direct link to the statement called.
 These will be used to generate the reverse code (equation $\ref{eq:reverse}$) in the next section.
-Lastly, `pullbacks` stores all the pullbacks.

 Next, iterate over each statement in the IR.
-For each statement if it is a `:call` and not part of a special ignored list, (1) insert a call to `pullback` in the line before, (2) modify the current statement to a `getindex`, and (3) push a call to `getindex` afterwards.
+For each statement if it is an expression `:call` and not part of a special ignored list, replace it with three calls: the first is to `pullback` and then two calls to `getindex` to get the output variable `v` and back function `J` from the tuple `t`:

 {% highlight julia %}
     for (v, st) in pr